Welcome to the CSUSB Center for Digital Media!

 We have over 60 hours of tutoring time slots available each week.

 If you have any questions or are having any difficulty with signing up please contact: Andrew Oakes, Director of the Center for Digital Media at: email@example.com

-The Digital Media Center has developed around collaborative project based learning through partnership with the Title V grant “From Here to Career”.
+The Center for Digital Media has developed around collaborative project-based learning through partnership with the Title V grant “From Here to Career”.
 Physically, it is a lab furnished with 24 workstations, a teaching workstation, and a video projection system capable of sharing in a multi-screen/multi-platform/multi-device format.
-This enhances both full class instruction as well as small group multidisciplinary projects.
-An extensive server accesses information developed in the Digital Media Center or labs of participating media departments.
+This enhances both full-class instruction as well as small group multidisciplinary projects.
+An extensive server accesses information developed in the Center for Digital Media or labs of participating media departments.
 Software is provided which reflects the primary software used to generate media projects within these departments.

 We take “From Here to Career” seriously.
-The experiences that the Digital Media Center offer are on a professional level.
+The experiences that the Center for Digital Media offers are on a professional level.
 Media corporations are looking for employees that have experience in working with others in a multidisciplinary environment.
-Through common projects, they communicate and gain an understanding of each discipline and how it compliments their own area of expertise.
+Through common projects, they communicate and gain an understanding of each discipline and how it complements their own area of expertise.
 By working with one another on a common project, this becomes self-evident and carries over to the paid internship program found within the grant as well as fortifying future “Career” opportunities.